Robbbo-T/gaia-air-crafts/GP-AM/docs/A4001/42/002-SPEC-A.md

 This Verification Cross-Reference Matrix provides a comprehensive plan for verifying all requirements of the A4001 Avionics System.
 The matrix will be updated throughout the development and certification process to reflect the current status of each verification activity.

+Okay, I will resume the document from Appendix C and incorporate the requested changes to the Mermaid diagrams: changing the font color to darker (by adding `fill:#000;` to `classDef` which *may* affect text color depending on the renderer, while primarily controlling shape fill) and correcting syntax using `["Node Text"]` format and named subgraphs for connections as demonstrated previously.
+I will also remove the extraneous CSS/HTML at the beginning of the diagram blocks in Appendix D.

+Here is the updated document starting from Appendix C:

+---

 ### Appendix C: System Architecture Diagrams

 ## C.1 Purpose